RConfig01/shipboard--ids-ml/README.md

 This project investigates the use of machine learning techniques for detecting cyber threats in a simulated maritime operational technology (OT) network.

-A virtual environment was created to generate normal and attack traffic, which was processed into flow-based features for intrusion detection.
+A virtual environment was developed to generate both normal and attack traffic, which was processed into flow-based features for intrusion detection.

+---

 ## Features

 * Simulated shipboard network environment (VMware)
 * Flow-based feature extraction
 * Binary and multiclass classification
-* Random Forest and Support Vector Machine models
+* Random Forest and Support Vector Machine (SVM) models
 * SMOTE for class imbalance handling
 * Explainable AI using SHAP

+---

 ## Attack Types

-* Spoofed navigation messages
+* Spoofed navigation message injection
 * Irregular communication timing
-* Flooding attacks
+* Flooding attack

+---

 ## Results

-* Random Forest achieved the most consistent performance
+* Random Forest achieved consistent performance across classification tasks
-* SVM improved with SMOTE
+* Support Vector Machine improved with SMOTE balancing
-* Flooding and timing attacks were detected effectively
+* Flooding and timing-based attacks were detected effectively
-* Spoofing attacks remained difficult to detect
+* Spoofing attacks were more difficult to detect

+---

 ## Explainability

-SHAP analysis was applied to understand feature contributions, confirming the importance of timing and traffic volume features.
+SHAP (SHapley Additive exPlanations) was applied to analyse feature contributions to model predictions.
+The results confirm the importance of timing-based and traffic volume features in intrusion detection.

+---

+## Repository Structure

+* `notebooks/` – Data processing, model training, and evaluation
+* `scripts/` – Traffic generation scripts for normal and attack scenarios
+* `results/figures/` – Generated plots and visualisations
+* `results/tables/` – Model performance results

+---

 ## Requirements

-See `requirements.txt`
+See `requirements.txt` for required Python packages.

+---

 ## Author

-Lloyd McGitny
+Lloyd McGinty